Sarajevo: Sports

 Sarajevo hosted the 1984 Winter Olympics.
 Yugoslavia won one medal, a silver in men's giant slalom awarded to Jure Franko.
 Many of the Olympic facilities survived the war or were reconstructed, including the Zetra Olympic Hall and Asim Ferhatović Stadium.
 In an attempt to bring back some of Sarajevo's Olympic glory, the original Olympic luge and bobsled tracks are being repaired, due to the efforts of both the Olympic Committee of Bosnia and Herzegovina and local sports enthusiasts.

 After co-hosting the Southeast Europe Friendship games, Sarajevo was awarded the 2009 Special Olympic winter games, but canceled these plans.
 The ice arena for the 1984 Olympics, Zetra Stadium, was used during the war as a temporary hospital and, later, for housing NATO troops of the IFOR.

 In 2011, Sarajevo was the host city of the 51st World Military Skiing Championship with over 350 participants from 23 different nations.
 This was the first international event of such standing since the 1984 Olympics.

 Football is popular in Sarajevo; the city hosts FK Sarajevo and FK Željezničar, which both compete in European and international cups and tournaments and have a very large trophy cabinet in the former Yugoslavia as well as independent Bosnia and Herzegovina.
 Other notable football clubs include Olimpik, SAŠK and Slavija.
-One of only three stadiums in Bosnia and Herzegovina that has the UEFA category 3 is the Grbavica Stadium, the home stadium of Željezničar.
+Grbavica Stadium, the home stadium of Željezničar, is one of the most notable sports venues in the country.